 You can join if…

 Open to people ages 18 years and up

 - Histologically or cytologically confirmed, primary or recurrent, head and neck squamous cell carcinoma, including variants.
 Patients must have at least one measureable lesion in accordance with RECIST 1.1 (tumor diameter ≥ 1 cm; short-axis lymph node diameter ≥ 1.5 cm) OR by caliper measurement (tumor diameter ≥ 1 cm).
-Any diagnostic pretreatment biopsy sample is acceptable including FNA.
+Any diagnostic pretreatment biopsy sample is acceptable including fine needle aspiration (FNA).

 - Surgical resection of head and neck must be planned, either as primary treatment or salvage.
-Patients must undergo research biopsy prior to receiving drug.
+Patients must have submitted adequate pretreatment archival or fresh tissue.

 - Age ≥ 18 years.

 - Eastern Cooperative Oncology Group (ECOG) performance status 0-2 (See Appendix 1).

 - Women of childbearing potential (WOCBP) must have a negative serum pregnancy test (sensitivity ≤ 25 human chorionic gonadotropin (HCG) IU/L) within 4 weeks prior to registration and will be repeated within 72 hours prior to the start of study drug administration.